Thell/bdo-huffman-rs/README.md

 This approach uses a multi-symbol lookup table built upfront by decoding all 8-bit paths through the tree.

-An observation from analysis of the FlatNode approach is that the upfront cost of any prep work for faster decoding has to be amortized quickly when dealing with only 75k or less encoded bytes.
+An observation from analysis of the flat approach is that the upfront cost of any prep work for faster decoding has to be amortized quickly when dealing with only 75k or less encoded bytes.
 After several failed experiments with a variety of table based, recursive trees, multi-symbol processing methods, SIMD, parallel, finite state machines and others I was ready to say it was just too small to amortize the setup costs.

-Using the FlatNode decoder to decode integers `0..=255` and storing the symbols traversed for each along with the symbol count and number of bits used each in their own flat array provides excellent data characteristics for the compiler and the cpu.
+Using the flat decoder to decode integers `0..=255` and storing the symbols traversed and number of bits used in their own flat array creates a multi-symbol lookup table that provides excellent data characteristics for the compiler and the cpu.

 #### Key Improvements: